-And once addiction occurs, “things get ugly, even with treatment,” Johnson said.
-He pointed to a 2017 study in the Journal of Addiction Medicine that showed that even when getting treatment at a medical clinic, the fatality rate for people with an opiate use disorder is extremely high compared to the general population.
+Once addiction occurs, treatment options are available.
+However, a 2017 study in the Journal of Addiction Medicine that showed that even when getting treatment at a medical clinic, the fatality rate for people with an opioid use disorder is extremely high compared to the general population.

-One in five who sought medical treatment for addiction died within 10 years.
+Almost one in five patients who sought medical treatment for addiction died within 10 years.
 Approximately 20 percent of those deaths were due to overdose.
-The risk of dying from a drug overdose is especially high right after treatment.
+The risk of dying from a drug overdose is especially high right after treatment for addiction.
 That’s because a person’s tolerance drops quickly after any sort of prolonged period of drug abstinence, and if they return to their prior level of drug use, their body won’t be able to handle it.